JorisPaarde/Hubris/TESTING.md

 Enemies had mana or heal skill selected, resulting in attack icon errors. |Added separate enemy attackstyle list to settings.
 When killing enemys or being attacked, the order of the enemy's changed in the template due to the data not being deterministic. |Added a meta base class to order the data by pk.
 Some actions where available in phase V, which allowed for enemies to be killed when the game was actually over.
 This broke the game.|Added line to block use of these actions in phase V to template.
+User was allowed to select multiple inputs for filtering in wiki page.
+Altered form filed to choicefield.